vishwapatel/SocialBot/README.md

 database every 10 minutes, and checks if any posts were timed before the current time.
 So it posts in waves separated by 10 minutes using Heroku's Scheduler.

-The app uses uses (Twitter Bootstrap)[twitter.github.io/bootstrap/‎] for design and (Jinja2)[jinja.pocoo.org] to populate the templates with data and interact with the python code.
+The app uses uses [Twitter Bootstrap](twitter.github.io/bootstrap/‎) for design and [Jinja2](jinja.pocoo.org) to populate the templates with data and interact with the python code.

 ## TODO: ##